Bhargav-1009/online-voting-system/README.md

 Results:
 View election results once the voting period has ended.
-Results are displayed in a tabular format.

-Admin Panel:
-Admin can manage candidates and view election results.
-Admin has the authority to approve user registrations.

 # Contributing
 Contributions are welcome!
 Feel free to open issues or pull requests to improve this project.